 A small cut occurs a short while afterwards, when the last henchman is killed with a shotgun blast.
 The explicit, slow-motion pouring of blood from his wound was eliminated from the R version.

-a slight reordering of shots, but the MPAA changes to violence remove two instances of bloodier footage; these being the close-up of an impact shot into Fouchon's shoulder and Fouchon spitting blood after Chance's kick to his chest.
+dialogue and a slight reordering of shots, but the MPAA changes to violence remove two instances of bloodier footage; these being the close-up of an impact shot into Fouchon's shoulder and Fouchon spitting blood after Chance's kick to his

 Hitting the Target